 When your scores come out, it's critical for you to understand whether your scores are good enough.
 The SAT score that's good enough for you is unique to you, based on your goals.
 Download our free guide to figuring out your SAT target score.

-SAT scores are typically released between three and six weeks after your test date.
-SATs are taken on Saturdays, and scores generally come out on a Tuesday or a Thursday.
+SAT scores are typically viewable online four to six weeks after your test date.
+SATs are taken on Saturdays, and scores generally come out either on a Tuesday or a Thursday.

 |SAT Test||Test Date||When Scores Come Out||When Colleges Receive Scores|